thalissa/tension-pool/README.md

 ## Change log

 [Change log](Changelog.md)
+#### 0.5.5
+- Swapped the CanvasLayer to NotesLayer in order to fix an issue with not being able to press ESC while Tension Controls were active
+- Additionally fixed players seeing repeated dicerolls and being able to see tension timer messages

 #### 0.5.4

 - Fixed an issue with errors appearing in console when swapping to a map with journal map pins, solved by switching the TensionLayer to the CanvasLayer and making minor edits